Allaman/nvim/README.md

 If you have [Docker](https://www.docker.com/) on your system you can try out this config via the provided `Dockerfile`

-💡 All dependencies of my config are installed except texlab, tectonic, and vim-grammarous which makes it at **1.9GB** a rather large image
+💡 All dependencies of my config are installed except texlab, tectonic, which makes it at **1.9GB** a rather large image

 ### Build the image